 In case of a married couple, either of the spouses or both together in joint ownership are eligible for a single house, subject to income eligibility of the household under the scheme.

 For EWS-LIG, the maximum household income should not exceed Rs 6 lakh per annum, while for MIG category, the income range is Rs 6 lakh to Rs 12 lakh for MIG-I, and Rs 12 lakh to Rs 18 lakh for MIG-II.
 Click here for more details.

-the maximum tenure will be considered as 20 years.
-There is no limit on the amount of loan or cost of the property, however, the subsidy will be limited to the loan amount defined against each category and the additional amount will be at
+purpose, the maximum tenure will be considered as 20 years.
+There is no limit on the amount of loan or cost of the property, however, the subsidy will be limited to the loan amount defined against each category and the additional amount

 [Also Read: Advantages of a Home Loan ]